tonirex/sg-aks-workshop/cluster-provisioning/README.md

 ![GitOps Diagram](./img/gitops.png "GitOps Diagram")

 [Tutorial: Deploy applications using GitOps with Flux v2](https://learn.microsoft.com/en-us/azure/azure-arc/kubernetes/tutorial-use-gitops-flux2?tabs=azure-cli) has a great tutorial on how to use GitOps with Flux v2.
 And here is the simple guide to get you started.

+**CHALLENGE** - GitOps requres the F/W rule to allow the traffic to '$LOCATION.dp.kubernetesconfiguration.azure.com.
+Instructor will give you the guidance.

 ```bash
 ## Regsiter the following Azure resource providers